julienreszka/muzviz/README.md

 Live music vizualization

+WARNING DO NOT USE IF YOU HAVE EPILEPSIA OR SIMILAR

 ## Features

 - Allows users to give microphone access to the browser and visualize the sound in real time.